davidseve/cloud-native-deployment-strategies/canary-argo-rollouts/README.md

 In Blue/Green deployment we always have an offline service to test the version that is not in production.
 In the case of canary deployment we do not need it because progressively we will have the new version in production.

 We have defined an active or online service 'products-umbrella-online'.
 Final user will always use 'products-umbrella-online'.
 When a new version is deployed **Argo Rollouts** create a new revision (ReplicaSet).
-The number of replicas in the new release increase base on the information in the steps, the number of replicas in the old release decrease in the same number.
-We have configure a pause duration between each step.
-To learn more, please read [this](https://argoproj.github.io/argo-rollouts/features/canary/).
+The number of replicas in the new release increases based on the information in the steps, the number of replicas in the old release decreases in the same number.
+We have configured a pause duration between each step.
+To learn more about **Argo Rollouts**, please read [this](https://argoproj.github.io/argo-rollouts/features/canary/).

 ## Shop Umbrella Helm Chart